fossasia/wp-tweet-feed-plugin/readme.txt

 Better SEO by adding the ability to remove the "from" links - Thanks <a href="http://yoast.com/">Joost de Valk</a>

 == Changelog ==

+= 2.2.4 =
+* Use the new API URLs
+* Use the new "hide replies" option in the Twitter API
+* Add support to show retweets
+* Add support for multiple profile image sizes

 = 2.2.3 =
 * The Twitter-pocolypse hit a while back but since so many servers are 64 bit it wasn't an issue.
 This fixes links for users on 32 bit servers.